 Let's try to make several asynchronous calls at the same time and then make use of the result.
 Let's try to rewrite our file merging task.
 Here's the text:

-Suppose we've been set the task of reading the contents of two files and writing them to a third (merging files)
+Imagine we need to read the contents of two files and write them to a third one, merging files

-From this statement, you can see that both source files can be read simultaneously, and once they've both been read, they can be written to a new file.
+From this statement, you can see that we can read both source files simultaneously.
+Once we've read them, we can write the contents to a new file:

 fs.readFile('./first', 'utf-8', (error1, data1) => {